raaz-crypto/verse-coq/crypto-lib/README.md

 ## Workflow for releasing.

 If you intend to release it would be better to start of by cloning libverse from github using the ssh repo.
-Just typing the `make setup-release` should do.
 This needs to be done only once

 On adding new cryptographic primitives, or some change in the code generation module, the files generated in the `libverse` subdirectory